elastic/logstash/.github/PULL_REQUEST_TEMPLATE.md

+---
+name: Tracking issue
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: needs-triage
+---

 <!-- Type of change
 Please label this PR with the release version and one of the following labels, depending on the scope of your change:
 - bug